Defunctionalize/schemagic/README.rst

 Schemagic.validator Usage
 -------------------------

-**Use the Schemagic.validator for increased message clarity and control** *implemented using the "Function Validator"*
+**Use the Schemagic.validator for increased message clarity and control**:
+*implemented using the "Function Validator"*

 .. code-block:: python